MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/content-assembly-conditional-sections.md

 4. In the **Enter a value** box, enter the appropriate value.
 (For this example, we entered **Full Time**.)

-5. When you are done entering conditions, select **Save**.
+5. When you're done entering conditions, select **Save**.
 The new field is displayed in the **Set up the template panel** and shows the conditions based on which this section will be included in the final document.

    ![Screenshot of the Set up the template panel and template document showing the conditions.](../media/content-understanding/content-assembly-conditional-5.png)